pivotal-cf/om/docs/configure-authentication/README.md

   --http-proxy-url              string  proxy for outbound HTTP network traffic --https-proxy-url             string  proxy for outbound HTTPS network traffic --no-proxy                    string  comma-separated list of hosts that do not go through the proxy

+Command Arguments:
+  --username, -u                string             Internal Authentication: admin username --password, -p                string             Internal Authentication: admin password --decryption-passphrase, -dp  string (required)  passphrase used to encrypt the installation --saml-idp-metadata           string             SAML Authentication: XML, or URL to XML, for the IDP that Ops Manager should use
+  --saml-bosh-idp-metadata      string             SAML Authentication: XML, or URL to XML, for the IDP that BOSH should use --saml-rbac-admin-group       string             SAML Authentication: If SAML is specified, please provide the admin group for your SAML
+  --saml-rbac-groups-attribute  string             SAML Authentication: If SAML is specified, please provide the groups attribute for your SAML
+  --http-proxy-url              string             proxy for outbound HTTP network traffic --https-proxy-url             string             proxy for outbound HTTPS network traffic --no-proxy                    string             comma-separated list of hosts that do not go through the proxy
 ```

+## Using Internal Authentication
+This method requires `--username`, `--password` and `--decryption-passphrase` to be set.

+## Using SAML Authentication
+This method requires `--decryption-passphrase`, `--saml-idp-metadata`, `--saml-bosh-idp-metadata`,
+ `--saml-rbac-admin-group`, and `--saml-rbac-groups-attribute` to be set.

+The `--saml-idp-metadata` and `--saml-bosh-idp-metadata` can be the same.